-Only make one canopy cover reading per transect.

 Repeat the above procedures every 10 m, including the 100 m mark, for a total of 99 periphyton observation points and 11 canopy cover readings.

-Upon completion of the RPS, determine the percentage of sampled points (exclude points assigned an “X”) which have an algal thickness rank of 4, 5, or 6.
-If this value is 20% or greater, collect a composite sample of periphyton from the 100 m reach per FS 7240, targeting any material that is dominant or co-dominant and appears to represent a distinct taxonomic group (e.g. diatoms, filamentous, masses of cyanobacteria, or distinct taxa within these major groups).
+Upon completion of the RPS, determine the percentage of sampled points (exclude points assigned an “X”) which have an algal rank of 4, 5, or 6.
+If this value is 20% or greater, collect a composite sample of periphyton from the 100 m reach per FS 7240 2.2.1, below, targeting any material that is dominant or co-dominant and appears to represent a distinct taxonomic group (e.g. diatoms, filamentous, masses of cyanobacteria, or distinct taxa within these major groups).
 The purpose of this collection is to identify the dominant algal taxa for additional autecological analyses (i.e., to determine if the type of algae present represents an acceptable vs. adverse condition).
 Do not add preservative to the sample, as taxonomists will only be identifying dominant or co-dominant taxa, as described above.
+Place sample on ice.

-Algal Mat Sampling for Taxonomic Identification or Toxin Analysis
+Periphyton Sampling for Taxonomic Identification or Toxin Analysis

 Use this procedure to collect samples of algal mats for taxonomic identification, cyanotoxin analysis, or biomass measurements.
 The resulting sample is not intended to represent an entire site condition, but rather reflect the composition of targeted algal mats.

 Cyanobacteria (blue-green algae) bloom sampling requires knowledge of proper algal sampling techniques, safety protocols and personal protective equipment (PPE).
 The degree and type of safety measures and PPE required depends on the unique characteristics of the bloom to be sampled.
 Samplers should use appropriate PPE for condition sampled to reduce occupational exposure.
 Typical short-term acute risks include, but are not limited to, contact dermatitis and upper respiratory irritation.
 Long-term risks are unknown; however certain cyanobacteria are known to produce toxins that are tumor promoters, even at very low doses.
 Use appropriate PPE to reduce occupational exposure to these toxins.

+See DEP SOP FS 1000, Table 1000-5, for required containers, preservation, and holding times for select cyanotoxins.
+Contact lab conducting analyses for specifications for analyses not included in Table 1000-5.

 See also the following SOPs:

 FA 1000 Regulatory Scope and Administrative Procedures for Use of DEP SOPs